weijia/couchapp/docs/couchapp-org/dev/roadmap.rst

 -  try non-filesystem style for somethings
 -  make modules more reuseable

 RFC: Please Comment
 -------------------

-This wiki has comments, please suggest anything you think is missing (or edit the page to add it).
+This please suggest anything you think is missing.